mohammadkharma/gatsby-cms/src/pages/index.md

         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us for current availability.
+Check our post or contact us directly for current availability.
     - image: /img/coffee-gear.png
       text: >